downshift-js/downshift/src/hooks/useSelect/README.md

 ### props

-As a convenience, the `items` prop which you pass to `useSelect` is available here as well.
+As a convenience, the `items` and `itemToString` props which you pass to `useSelect` is available here as well.

 ## Event Handlers